team-oath/uncovery/README.md

 ##User Story

-1. Users can leave messages at geographic locations which may consist of either text or an image
+1. Users can leave messages as either text or an image at geographic locations
 2. Other users in proximity of a message can view, vote, and comment on it
+3. Other users can also chat with other users by clicking on a post in a comment thread
-3. Messages are automatically destroyed after a set amount of time
+4. Messages are automatically destroyed after a set amount of time
-4. The more votes a message accumulates the longer it persist
+5. The more votes a message accumulates the longer it persist

 ##Technical Walkthrough